Judge Terminology

 - EDH: Elder Dragon Highlander.
 An old name for the Commander format.

 - EL: Eventlink.
-The current tournament software that WOTC provides.
+The current tournament software that WOTC maintains.
+Replaced WER.
+Infamous for being extremely buggy.

 - EOR: End-of-Round.
 The period of time starting 5-10 minutes before the round ends, and continuing until the next round starts.
 Judges are often busy during this period performing sweeps and sitting on tables.